 Second-hand cars are cheaper to own than brand-new ones, which is why cash-strapped Filipinos typically opt for a used unit for their first car.
 And with the emergence of more organized selling channels, the used car market in the Philippines is expected to gain momentum in the coming years.

 The easier way to insure a second-hand car is to keep its existing insurance policy intact.
 However, a policy doesn’t get transferred automatically with the change of vehicle ownership.
 The original owner has to get approval from the car insurance company to transfer the policy to the new owner.

 Do you prefer to retain the car insurance of your newly bought second-hand unit?
 As long as the original policyholder has not canceled the car insurance, you can have the policy transferred to your name right after finalizing the vehicle sale.

 The seller or original owner is the one who will coordinate with the insurance provider to request a transfer of car insurance policy.
 Once approved, the insurer will issue an endorsement reflecting your name as the new policyholder.
 You’ll then be required to pay the premiums.

 Because the car insurance policy is already under your name, you can make a claim should your second-hand car figures in an accident and needs to be repaired.

 Getting a new car insurance for second hand cars involves more work than keeping the old policy.
 But it ensures you get your preferred coverage at a better price.

 The process of buying car insurance for used cars is quite similar to getting a new car insured, save for a few differences.
 You can get car insurance before or after your vehicle purchase.

 Not all used cars can be insured.
 Compared to new cars, second hand units are subject to a more stringent evaluation process by insurance companies.

-Car insurance providers approve a used car based on certain criteria such as the following:
+Car insurance providers approve a used car based on the following criteria: